Locoweeds are perennial herbaceous plants composed of Astragalus

 All parts of locoweed plants are toxic, resulting in locoweed toxicity

+if ingested.
 It remains toxic during all stages of growth, and whether it is fresh or dried.
 Locoweeds can also accumulate potentially toxic selenium concentrations.
 Symptoms are usually seen after consumption of large amounts for 2 to 9 weeks.
 Signs last for several weeks.
 Young animals are most susceptible.
 Occasionally horses can recover however it is generally thrifty and will eat locoweed to the exclusion of other forage if returned to infested pasture.

 What Locoweeds Look Like